adeck/terraform-infra/README.md

     ssh gw

-Now you'll find yourself on a host called `gw`.
+Congratulations!
+You are now logged in to the gateway host, named `gw`.
-You can connect to the other hosts (`monitor` and `devbox`, respectively) the same way you connected to `gw`, by running SSH from your local machine.
+To connect to the other hosts (`monitor` and `devbox`, respectively) you will need to switch to a different terminal window, since you cannot log in to those hosts from the `gw` host itself.
+Otherwise the commands would be the same, to wit:

+    ssh monitor

+And:

+    ssh devbox

 Since this repo is just for terraform, those other hosts aren't really configured.
-DNS is configured, though, so you don't need to know IPs.
+But DNS is configured, which is why you don't need to know IPs.

 By default, you cannot log into `monitor` and `devbox` by running an SSH comand from the `gw` host.
 The reason for this is that the `gw` host does not have access to your forwarding agent, and cannot impersonate you.